Queen Elizabeth Always Travels with This Cake

 Having a slice of that cake every day means that the cake has to, well, go where the Queen goes.
 McGrady confessed that he would frequent trips to Windsor Castle with the chocolate biscuit cake in tow.
 Because if you’re a queen with a personal chef, why wouldn’t you travel with your favorite cake?

 Traveling with cake is certainly easy when your professional chef is handling it.
-But if you’re mere humans like the rest of us, traveling with these Cookies & Cream Truffle Balls is probably way easier to manage.
-However, if you are up for the challenge of traveling with cake, this Double-Chocolate Toffee Icebox Cake is the perfect sweet for your next journey.
+If you are up for the challenge of traveling with cake, this Double-Chocolate Toffee Icebox Cake is the perfect sweet for your next journey.

 Paws Off Her Cake, People!